ImHacked/simongame/README.md

 # simongame
-A 2D Game Created with the help of HTLM, CSS and Javascript.
+A 2D Game Created with the help of HTML, CSS and Javascript.